lucasnantonio/lucasnantonio.github.io/src/posts/petal/Feedback.md

 - Nicolas Moschopoulos
 link: http://www.petalcard.com
 link_label: Petalcard.com
+learnings:
+- The shorter the distance between a user's pain and giving feedback, the more accurate and actionable it will be.
+- Your product is as good as your feedback loops.
+- The impact of design improvements is measurable and can lead to business and leadership action.
 ---

 Receiving suggestions, feature requests, complaints, and bug reports from users, like any other type of customer-focused evidence, is essential fuel for high-performing technology teams.